North Shore railway line: History

 As early as 1874, people dreamed of a railway in the North Shore.
 In that year, a petition was made for a line from Pearce's Corner (Wahroonga) to Sydney Harbour.
 When one local was approached, he said: "If I live to be as old as Methuselah, I will never see a railway".
 In 1875, a committee was formed at the Greengate Hotel (Killara).
 The Public Works Department was opposed, saying "either then or now, the line would run from nowhere to nowhere".
 In 1879, surveyors proved that a line between Pearce's Corner and Blue's Point was practical.
 In September of that year, the records of that survey were destroyed in the Garden Palace fire.
 In that year, Sir Henry Parkes tried to win votes in St Leonards by advocating a railway line and Harbour Bridge.
 There was much controversy where the line should terminate, and didn't go ahead.
-In 1884, it was proposed that a new line to Falcon Street (Crows Nest) would be built, and tenders were called.
+In 1884, it was proposed that a new line to Falcon Street (Crows Nest) would be built, and tenders were called, but the first accepted tenderers, Morton and Hardy, withdrew, and eventually the tender of E. Pritchard and Co. was accepted, and the line terminated at the present St. Leonards station.

-Completed in May 1899, the North Shore Line was opened on 1 January 1890 as a single track between Hornsby and St Leonards.
+Completed in May 1889, the North Shore Line was opened on 1 January 1890 as a single track between Hornsby and St Leonards.
 No Sunday service was given until the line was extended to the Sydney Harbour foreshore at Milsons Point on 1 May 1893.
 Transport between this original Milsons Point station and central Sydney was by ferry boat.

+In the meantime agitation and preparation for the extension of the line to the harbour went on, and in a Parliamentary debate it was stated by Mr. Bruce Smith, Minister for Public Works: "The North Shore was peculiarly adapted for the establishment of fresh suburbs as the climate was exceptionally favourable, and if only means of communication was afforded, a large population would spring up there."
+Mr. Dibbs (afterwards Sir George) doubted its commercial value, said the work was farcical, and would be a sham and a failure.
+The Parliamentary Standing Committee on Public Works in 1889 did not report favourably on the scheme for extension to Milson's Point, but in 1890 an amended scheme was approved.
+Tenders for the construction to Milson's Point were let in April, 1891, to O. McMaster, but the line was not opened till 1 May 1893.
+A passenger on the first train from the Point says those on board struck matches in the Lavender Bay tunnel, and a banquet was held in a marquee at Turramurra, where the Hillview now stands.